Animation of a Rotating Electron Wave Function

 Published: 2012/11/4

-Rotation Axis of Spherical Harmonics in Atomic Orbitals
+The Rotation Axis of Spherical Harmonics in Atomic Orbitals

-I explored animating these visualizations with JavaScript.
+I therefore experimented with creating these visualizations in JavaScript.

-Electron Rotation Animation
+Animation of Electron Rotation

 GIF animation of the rotating electron wave function